-If the injury/ illness required a longer stay or even admittance to hospital, this information must be communicated to the:
+If the injury/illness requires a longer stay or even admittance to hospital, this information must be communicated to the Medical Centre who will contact Matron/Housemaster/Housemistress to discuss.

-- Medical Centre who will contact Matron/Housemaster/Mistress to discuss. - If it is relevant for another member of staff (to be decided by Housemaster and their team who this would best be at that time) to go to the location to be with the pupil. - Matron/ Housemaster/Mistress will arrange for a relevant member of staff to cover to allow them to go to hospital and continue communication with the Parents/ medical centre and the hospital.
+- If it is relevant for another member of staff (Housemaster and their team to decide who this would best be at that time) to go to the location to be with the pupil. - Matron/Housemaster/Housemistress will arrange for a relevant member of staff to cover to allow them to go to hospital and continue communication with the parents/Medical Centre and the hospital.

-Guidance for first aiders is available in the Schools First Aid policy.
-Staff giving first aid for any head injury must be aware of the School procedures, and where there is any doubt seek further advice at the Venue and inform the School Medical Team.
-If there is any question of a head injury or any further implications from a head injury sustained whilst off site the pupil must be referred to A & E for further treatment.
+Guidance for first aiders is available in the School's First Aid policy.
+Staff giving first aid for any head injury must be aware of the School procedures, and where there is any doubt seek further advice at the venue and inform the School Medical team.
+If there is any question of a head injury, or any further implications from a head injury sustained whilst off site, the pupil must be referred to A & E for further treatment.

-Even if it is deemed safe to bring a pupil back to School on the bus after sustaining a head injury, the Medical Center must be made aware.
+Even if it is deemed safe to bring a pupil back to School on the bus after sustaining a head injury, the Medical Centre must be made aware.